Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### Legality

-The legal aspects of Generative AI is not yet defined.
-Class action lawsuits due to training data showing up infringing on the rights of artists.
-Freedom of expression, in the US fair use allows limited use of copyrighted material without permission of the copyright holder.
+The legal aspects of Generative AI are not yet defined.
+Class action lawsuits due to training data are showing up as infringing on the rights of artists.
+Related US laws include the first amendment and fair use copyright act of 1976.
+These laws allow for the limited use of copyrighted material, without permission of the copyright holder.

 Some uses are allowed, such as commentary, search engines, news reporting, research, and other transformative work. **Transformative** is defined as bringing a new expression, meaning, or message to the work.
 It can be argued that GenAI works can be transformative.